ndkgit339/FastSpeech2-filled_pause_speech_synthesis/README.md

 ```
 Our recommendation of the Python version is ``3.8``.

+## Preparation

+### BERT
+Install BERT model to the directory ``bert/`` from [here](https://nlp.ist.i.kyoto-u.ac.jp/?ku_bert_japanese).
+We use pytorch-pretrained-BERT with LARGE WWM version.

 ## Synthesize speech with filled pauses
 This consists of two processes: prediction and synthesis.

 ### Step 1: Prediction
 1. First, preprocess data for prediction.
-This follows the setting written in ``conf/train/config.yaml``.
+This follows the setting written in ``config_predict/preprocess.yaml``.
 ```
-python preprocess_prediction.py
+python preprocess_predict.py
 ```
 2. Run the script for prediction.
-This follows the setting written in ``conf/train/config.yaml``.
+This follows the setting written in ``config_predict/predict.yaml``.
 ```
 python predict_fp.py
 ```